ProTeni/SQL_Projects/DVD_Rentals.md

 > SELECT DISTINCT (TO_CHAR (payment_date, 'Month')) AS "Payment Months"
 FROM payment

 **Question:**
+Return a query that returns the first and last name of customers who made any payments less than $11

+> SELECT first_name, last_name
+FROM customer AS c
+WHERE EXISTS
+(SELECT * FROM payment AS p
+WHERE c.customer_id = p.customer_id
+AND amount < 11)

+**Question:**
-What Years did all the payment coccur?
+What Years did all the payment occur?

 > SELECT DISTINCT EXTRACT (year FROM payment_date) FROM payment